Ade-mir/javascript-calculator/README.md

 # JavaScript Calculator

-## Made using vanilla JS and deployed on Netlify.
+- Made using vanilla JS and deployed on Netlify.
+- Access the calculator here: https://fabulous-otter-35c137.netlify.app/